AzureOrange404/DangerousWiki/index.md

 # The Rick Dangerous Project

   Rick Dangerous loved playing games on various systems since he was a little kid.
 When he got into emulation he became obsessed and even released his disk images to be downloaded.

   The **Never Ending Edition** (NEE) is the newest creation by Rick Dangerous and it probably will be the last edition produced within this project.

-  But it is not completed yet and will recieve monthly updates until it reaches a size of roughly 1 TB.
+  It is not completed yet and will recieve some updates.
+The Never Ending But Ended Edition will then again be available to download.

   More about Rick Dangerous and his project in the [about](/docs/about.md) section.

 ## Hardware